initialed85/initialed85.github.io/content/posts/how-to-write-code-like-a-dinosaur.md

 - Open a UDP socket
 - Send a 1 Hz (ish) heartbeat as a broadcast announcing itself in the main thread
-- Receive broadcasted heartbeats from other user session using a background thread
+- Receive broadcast heartbeats from other user session using a background thread

 This sounds pretty minimal, but it's touching a few key concepts for each language that take you beyond simple things like using variables and functions and printing output.